openhwgroup/core-v-xif/doc/operating-principle.md

 ### Core-Adapter Offloading Handshake
 Offloaded instructions can not be retracted by the offloading core once they have been accepted by the accelerator adapter.
 It is therefore essential, that any instructions present in the offloading core's pipeline are guaranteed to not raise any exceptions that might require invalidation of the results produced by the offloaded instruction.
-In particular, an instrucion may not be offloaded if there is a memory operation pending in either the core's pipeline or any of the connected accelerator units.
+If the core can throw memory exceptions, an instrucion may not be offloaded if there is a memory operation pending in either the core's pipeline or any of the connected accelerator units.
-The memory operation status of connected accelerators is tracked by the accelerator adapter and provided to the core via the asynchronous status signal `adapter_mem_pending`.

 Once there are no such conflicts possible, the offloading core initiates the offload request transaction by asserting it's `x.q_valid` line on the [X instruction offloading interface](x-interface.md).